2 Days in Berlin: The Best Things to Do

 Full disclaimer: It was the height of the heatwave when I went to Museum Island.
 So I bought a pass for all the museums and hid inside the air conditioned buildings rather than venture much outside.
 Seeing all the museums obviously extended well into my afternoon.
 If you love museums, keep in mind it will take much longer than if you choose to see only one.
 Adjust this itinerary at your own discretion.

-Museum Island has the following amazing attractions:
+Museum Island has the following amazing attractions to include in your 2 days in Berlin:

 - Pergamon Museum displays beautiful exhibits on the Ancient East such as Babylon and Uruk.
 Out of all the museums, Perganmon was the most popular and drew the heaviest crowds so you want to get your ticket ahead of time.
 Keep in mind the Pergamon Museum is undergoing renovations until 2025.